 As we already covered this subject in our Galactic centre Keto cake, the milky way smells like rum and tastes like raspberries.
 Well, our edible Keto candles bring things to another level of enjoyment.
 They combine the galactic centre with the mighty chocolate!
 And then they have chewy, yet crunchy texture after a couple of days.
 You can keep them in the refrigerator for over a week.
 However, if your family will

-Edible Keto candles in front of live audience
+Edible Keto candles in front of a live audience

 Yes, we made them without cheating in front of our Ketonians who joined us on Facebook. later we posted this video on our YouTube channel so that you can always go and check how we made the candles.